Online and Hybrid Course Proctoring

 • Report any testing irregularities or infractions to the Testing Center immediately

-(Pilot courses) The student will be provided options for pre-approved proctors through SmarterProctoring.
+Students who are approved for the IPOC process will be provided options for pre-approved proctors through SmarterProctoring.
 If a student cannot find a pre-approved proctor in the system, they can submit a request to have a proctor approved.

 1. The proctor must be a current employee at: